acl-org/emnlp2018.github.io/_pages/program/schedule.md

         <div class="paper-session-details">
             <br/>
             <div class="session-abstract">
                 <p>There are many recent advances in semantic parsing: we see a rising number of semantically annotated corpora and there is exciting technology (such as neural networks) to be explored.
 In this talk I will discuss what role computational semantics could play in future natural language processing applications (including fact checking and machine translation).
 I will argue that we should not just look at semantic parsing, but that things can get really interesting when we can use language-neutral meaning representations to draw (transparent) inferences.
-The main ideas will be exemplified by the parallel meaning bank, a new corpus comprising texts annotated with formal meaning representations for English, Dutch, German and Italian.</p>
+The main ideas will be exemplified by the parallel meaning bank, a new corpus comprising texts annotated with formal meaning representations for English, Dutch, German and Italian.&nbsp;<i class="fa fa-file-pdf-o slides-icon" data="https://drive.google.com/file/d/1xr8bnf1VnUZP9Ew1h8fjKCEs5InHhNps/view?usp=sharing" aria-hidden="true"></i></p>
             </div>
         </div>
     </div>